What Do Emergency Medical Technician or Paramedic Do?

 Those interested in being an Emergency Medical Technician or Paramedic may also be interested in:

-Career changers with experience as an Emergency Medical Technician or Paramedic sometimes find work in one of the following fields:
+Those who work as an Emergency Medical Technician or Paramedic sometimes switch careers to one of these choices:

 References: